-JPMorgan’s losses (JPM), which Chief Executive Officer Jamie Dimon called “egregious,” self-inflicted mistakes that he said could increase by $1 billion, came at a key point in the almost two-year-old debate over Wall Street regulation.
+JPMorgan’s losses (JPM:US), which Chief Executive Officer Jamie Dimon called “egregious,” self-inflicted mistakes that he said could increase by $1 billion, came at a key point in the almost two-year-old debate over Wall Street regulation.
 The 2010 Dodd- Frank Act, which includes a ban on proprietary trading by banks, is being decided by the Commodity Futures Trading Commission and the Securities and Exchange Commission.

 “Lessons will have to be learned and heads may have to roll,” said Georg Grodzki, who helps manage $515 billion as head of credit research at Legal & General Investment Management in London.
 “I hope it stops there and regulators resist the habitual urge to throw more regulation at banks.”

 While global investment bank revenue will fall 24 percent this quarter, fixed income, currencies and commodities will be the worst hit, dropping 32 percent from the previous quarter, JPMorgan analysts led by Kian Abouhossein wrote in a May 18 note.